IvanFan/skilltree/process-and-thread.md

 Multiprocessing refers to the hardware \(i.e., the CPU units\) rather than the software \(i.e., running processes\).
 If the underlying hardware provides more than one processor then that is multiprocessing.

 **Multi tasking system’s working –**

 * In a time sharing system, each process is assigned some specific quantum of time for which a process is meant to execute.
 Say there are 4 processes P1, P2, P3, P4 ready to execute.
 So each of them are assigned some time quantum for which they will execute e.g time quantum of 5 nanoseconds \(5 ns\).
 As one process begins execution \(say P2\), it executes for that quantum of time \(5 ns\).
 After 5 ns the CPU starts the execution of the other process \(say P3\) for the specified quantum of time.
 * Thus the CPU makes the processes to share time slices between them and execute accordingly.
 As soon as time quantum of one process expires, another process begins its execution.
 * Here also basically a context switch is occurring but it is occurring so fast that the user is able to interact with each program separately while it is running.
 This way, the user is given the illusion that multiple processes/ tasks are executing simultaneously.
 But actually only one process/ task is executing at a particular instant of time.
 In multitasking, time sharing is best manifested because each running process takes only a fair quantum of the CPU time.

+**Multi threading system’s working –**

+**Example 1 –**

+* Say there is a web server which processes client requests.
+Now if it executes as a single threaded process, then it will not be able to process multiple requests at a time.
+Firstly one client will make its request and finish its execution and only then, the server will be able to process another client request.
+This is really costly, time consuming and tiring task.
+To avoid this, multi threading can be made use of.
+* Now, whenever a new client request comes in, the web server simply creates a new thread for processing this request and resumes its execution to hear more client requests.
+So the web server has the task of listening to new client requests and creating threads for each individual request.
+Each newly created thread processes one client request, thus reducing the burden on web server.

+**Example 2 –**

+* We can think of threads as child processes that share the parent process resources but execute independently.
+Now take the case of a GUI.
+Say we are performing a calculation on the GUI \(which is taking very long time to finish\).
+Now we can not interact with the rest of the GUI until this command finishes its execution.
+To be able to interact with the rest of the GUI, this command of calculation should be assigned to a separate thread.
+So at this point of time, 2 threads will be executing i.e. one for calculation, and one for the rest of the GUI.
+Hence here in a single process, we used multiple threads for multiple functionality.

+**Advantages of Multi threading –**

+* Benefits of Multi threading include increased responsiveness.
+Since there are multiple threads in a program, so if one thread is taking too long to execute or if it gets blocked, the rest of the threads keep executing without any problem.
+Thus the whole program remains responsive to the user by means of remaining threads.
+* Another advantage of multi threading is that it is less costly.
+Creating brand new processes and allocating resources is a time consuming task, but since threads share resources of the parent process, creating threads and switching between them is comparatively easy.
+Hence multi threading is the need of modern Operating Systems.